kasperhartwich/quickdns/README.md

 For how to use, take a look at the tests for now.
 This is work-in-progress.

 ### TODO
+Update models when creating
 Create records
 Delete records
 Record model
 Add zone to group
 Remove zone from group
-Support multiple templates and groups for one zone ..more..
+Support multiple templates and groups for one zone Make updated a DateTime
+..more..

 ### Testing